byukan/Chatbots-NLP/README.md

 # codechef-NLP and MORE: OkCupid Dating Profiles Analysis, and Book Summaries

+## - 9/13/19: Adding production-style development workflow using Docker and Kubernetes

 <img src="images/codechef_page.jpg" style="width: 200px;"/>

 ** I've also added a notebook on OkCupid Dating Profiles Analysis.
 In it, I apply topic modeling to OkCupid bios, using data that was obtained using an API.
 The algorithm clusters men and women into groups based on what they type in their description.